 In Buddhism, there are three ‘fires’ that the practitioner tries to extinguish to find Nirvana: passion, hatred, and ignorance (delusion).
 This teaching is common to the Bible, which says, “So let sin no longer reign in your mortal body and do not obey its lusts.”
 (Romans 6:12).

 At the same time, hatred and ignorance are also denounced in Scripture.
-There are around 70 proverbs that speak of “foolishness” and all of them are in a negative context.
-Hatred is also a negative state: “Hatred stirs up strife, but love covers all faults” (Proverbs 10:12).
+There are around 70 sayings that speak of “foolishness,” and all of them are in a negative context.
+Hatred is also negative: “Hatred stirs up strife, but love covers all faults” (Proverbs 10:12).

 Read also: What are the unforgivable sins in the Bible?